mkigikm/director_api/README.md

 The access to the livestream API is mocked through the `nock` package.
-This allows testing to not be reliant on the livestream API being up and responding quickly, and to tests not cause access to the server to be throttled.
+This allows testing to not be reliant on the livestream API being up and responding quickly, and to make tests cause access to the server to be throttled.
 It also allows me to simulate error on the livestream end by having my mock respond with 500 errors.

+## File Guide

+`app.js` sets up express and mounts the directors controller.
+Mostly made by the express generator.

+`db.js` sets up the connection to the Redis database.

+`app/controllers/directors_controller.js` the `create`, `update`, `index`, and `show` actions called by the router.

+`app/models/directors.js` business logic, remote API access, and Redis database access for the Director model.

+`bin/www` startup code for the server.
+Entirely made by the express generator.

+`routes/directors.js` the router that wires the API to the actions.

+`test/api.js` integration tests for the API.

+`test/helpers/livestream_api.js` helper for mocking access to the livestream API.

+`test/models/director.js` unit tests for the Director model.